RTEdbg/RTEdbg/README.md

 When asking a support question, be clear and take the time to explain your problem properly.
 If your problem is not strictly related to this project, we recommend that you use [Stack Overflow](https://stackoverflow.com/) or similar question-and-answer website instead.
 First, check if the **[RTEdbg manual](https://github.com/RTEdbg/RTEdbg/releases/download/Documentation/RTEdbg.library.and.tools.manual.pdf)** already contains an answer to your question or a solution to your problem.

 ## About the Author
 The author works in real-time control and power electronics design for battery-powered systems.
 He has been developing his own debugging solutions since learning to program on a Sinclair ZX80.
 This project is the author's first universal toolkit.
-Credits go to Stefan Milivojčev, who participated in the development of the RTEmsg format definition parser as part of his master's thesis and helped with the Github workflow.
+Credits go to Stefan Milivojčev, who participated in the development of the RTEmsg format definition parser as part of his master's thesis and helped with the Github workflows.

 English is not the native language of the author.
 Google Translate and DeepL Write were used to improve the documentation.
 Thanks in advance for your comments and contributions that will help improve the library, tools, and documentation.
 This is the author's first open source project published on Github and his contribution to the open source community.
 Please be patient.
 The author is working on this project in his spare time.